qbicode/blinkdms/doc_src/source/install_1.rst

 =========================

   * go to the web browser; url: x.x.x.x:8080  (depending on your nginx config)
-  * login as root, password: nopasswd
+  * login as root, password: the password was set during "Postgres: database schema" : variable app_root_pw
-  * go to user settings and change the initial password !
-  * go the the Admin area
+  * go to the Admin area
   * run the plugin "System Check"